 Students looking for more extensive training can also find MCSE courses offered as part of for-credit certificate and associate degree programs designed for current or prospective IT professionals.
 Classes offered in this format can last anywhere from eight weeks to an entire semester.

 Each specialty area has a separate exam focusing on the specifics of that particular field.
-Test times vary depending upon the exam, but generally don't last more than four hours.
+Test times vary depending on the exam, but generally do not last more than four hours.
 Test-takers receive their results within minutes of finishing the exam.
 If a candidate fails a test on the first try, he or she may retake it within 24 hours.
 All subsequent retakes require a 14-day waiting period.
 In order to become certified, a certified MCSE must pass a recertification exam once very three years.
 The concepts of these tests are similar to that of the original certification exam, but they focus specifically on the latest changes in products and practices in the field.

 Career and Salary Info